Fernanda Luchine Ishihara

 Over the past decade, Luchine has worked on three continents for the World Bank and United Nations.
 At the World Bank in Brazil and Washington, D.C., she managed a portfolio of trust funds focused on sustainable development activities, primarily, in Africa.
 While at the United Nations in Geneva, her work focused on climate change.
 She also has provided research analysis for The Economist magazine, and has published articles on Latin American issues.

-M.S., international politics & environmental policy, University of California at San Diego
+M.S., international political economy, University of California at San Diego

-B.S., business & public administration, Universidade de Brasília
+B.S., business & public administration, Universidade de Brasília, Brazil